Víctor Jara: Cultural references

+In 1987, U2 included the line "Jara sang, his song a weapon in the hands of love, you know his blood still cries from the ground" on the song One Tree Hill from their album The Joshua Tree.

 In 1989, Scottish rock band Simple Minds dedicated the song "Street Fighting Years" to Jara.

 In the late 1990s, British actress Emma Thompson started to work on a screenplay that she planned to use as the basis for a movie about Jara.
 Thompson, a human rights activist and fan of Jara, saw his murder as a symbol of human rights violations in Chile, and believed a movie about his life and death would raise awareness.
 The movie was to feature Antonio Banderas as Jara and Thompson as his wife, Joan.

-However, the project was not completed.
+German metalcore band Heaven Shall Burn's 2004 album Antigone includes a song named "The Weapon They Fear", paying tribute to Victor Jara.

 In 2007, a fishing schooner built in 1917 in Denmark was renamed after Jara.
-It sails at social and cultural events, and when not on the high seas is at the museum in the port of Lübeck, Germany.
+It sails at social and cultural events, and when it is not sailing it is located in the museum in the port of Lübeck, Germany.

 The 2008 album Carried to Dust by Calexico opens with the song "Victor Jara's Hands".

 English folk musician Reg Meuross wrote a song named "Victor Jara" which is included on his 2010 album All This Longing.

 The title song on Rory McLeod's album Angry Love is about Jara.

 In a list made by Rolling Stone, published on 3 June 2013, Jara is named as one of the "15 Rock & Roll Rebels", being the only Latin American to make the list.

-In 2020, James Dean Bradfield of Manic Street Preachers released a concept album about Jara called Even In Exile.
+In 2020, Welsh musician James Dean Bradfield of Manic Street Preachers released Even in Exile a concept album about the life and death of Victor Jara with lyrics written by the poet Patrick Jones.
+In the same year, Bradfield produced a podcast on Victor Jara as a companion for the album.

 On 7 September 2021, the Municipality of Estación Central approved the name change of "Avenida Ecuador" to "Avenida Víctor Jara".

+On November 8, 2021, video game Dead By Daylight released a character named Carmina Mora: a Chilean painter with a character description with references to Jara.

+The album Shore (2020) by Seattle based band Fleet Foxes includes a track titled Jara, and singer/songwriter Robin Pecknold has described the song as a tribute to his politically active friends.
+It includes the line “Now you’re off to Victor on his ladder to the sky.”